calistasalsabila/Programming-Language/Java/material/java_oop/19_variableHidingVsMethodOverriding.md

 | Polymorphism        | ❌ No                                    | ✅ Yes                                         |
 | Use case            | Declaring same-named field (not advised)| Extending or customizing superclass behavior |

-🔀 In practice, method overriding is a key part of polymorphism and is widely used in Java OOP design.
+In practice, method overriding is a key part of polymorphism and is widely used in Java OOP design.
-⛔ Variable hiding, on the other hand, can be confusing and is usually **discouraged**.
+Variable hiding, on the other hand, can be confusing and is usually **discouraged**.

 ---

-## 🧹 Bonus Tips
+## Bonus Tips

-- ✅ Always prefer method overriding for customizing behavior.
+- Always prefer method overriding for customizing behavior.
-- ❌ Avoid variable hiding as it reduces code clarity.
+- Avoid variable hiding as it reduces code clarity.
-- 🧪 Try printing `((Student)p).name` and see how it accesses the hidden variable.
+- Try printing `((Student)p).name` and see how it accesses the hidden variable.

 ---

-Hope this helps you understand the difference between Hiding Variables and Method Overriding clearly! 🚀
+> 📚 This is part of the Java OOP chapter.